sonyahack1/HackTheBox/HTB_Cicada_Windows/HTB_Cicada_Windows_01.03.2025.md

  <img src="./screenshots/emily_privs.png" alt="emily_privs" />
 </p>

-> `SAM` is a file that stores a database of local Windows accounts and their `password hashes`
+> `SAM` is a file that stores a database of local Windows accounts and their `password hashes`.

 > `SYSTEM` is also needed because it stores system parameters and **encryption keys** needed to decrypt what is in `SAM`.

 ---